clemensv/avrotize/specs/avrotize-schema.md

 may differ.
 Other standard periods such as years, quarters, hours and minutes can be expressed through these basic periods.

-A duration logical type annotates Avro fixed type of size 12, which stores three little-endian unsigned integers that represent durations at different granularities of time.
+In Avro Schema, a duration logical type annotates fixed type of size 12, which stores three little-endian unsigned integers that represent durations at different granularities of time.
 The first stores a number in months, the second stores a number in days, and the third stores a number in milliseconds.

 Example: